Popular combination: presenter-led show + 360˚ film

 - Free genuine meteorite handling

-- At 4.5 billion years old, it will be the oldest things your students will touch
+- At 4.5 billion years old, it will be the oldest thing your students will touch

 - Real astronaut space food ice cream (various flavours, including gluten free option)